sfeister/sidekick-epics-docs/docs/model1/simple-ioc/pi-epics-install.md

 What I found installed was readline version 7.0-5 at time of writing this tutorial.

 ### Download and install EPICS v7 (30 minutes)
-This portion of our instructions are copied nearly directly from the [EPICS 7 getting started guide](https://docs.epics-controls.org/projects/how-tos/en/latest/getting-started/installation.html).
+This portion of our instructions are copied nearly directly from the [Getting started with EPICS](https://epics-controls.org/resources-and-support/documents/getting-started/).

 #### Download and install
 Create an EPICS folder, download the latest repository code, and compile EPICS base from source: